 10. After the installation has been completed, hit on Visit the gallery button in order to be redirected to Piwigo admin panel.

 That’s all!
-Now you can start creating image galleries and upload your image files to the server using one of the most flexible open source solutions to host your photos.
+Now you can start creating image galleries and upload your image files to the server using one of the most flexible open-source solutions to host your photos.

-If you’re looking for someone to install Piwigo image gallery software, consider us, because we offer wide range of Linux services at fair minimum rates with 14-days free support via email.
+If you’re looking for someone to install Piwigo image gallery software, consider us, because we offer a wide range of Linux services at fair minimum rates with 14-days free support via email.
 Request Installation Now.